Vassius/TinyTinyRSS-plugins/README.rst

 License
 =======
-MIT licensed, feel free to use them.
+MIT licensed, feel free to use them to your heart's content.
+See the LICENSE file for details.

 Author
 ======